thenna-ashok/tae-qa-assessment/README.md

 ## **Prerequisite :**

-Spin the docker container as per the instruction so that the API's under tests are accessible
+- Spin the docker container as per the instruction so that the API's under tests are accessible

+- Install Node.js and Playwright

 ## **Running Test:**